italofd/Xoblas-Editor/README.md

-# AQ-Take-Home
+# Xoblas terminal

 ## How to Get Started

-- We are considering, for all examples below, that you are in the main directory "aq-take-home"
+- We are considering, for all examples below, that you are in the main directory "xoblas-terminal"

 #### web-app